Breakfast-Galaxy-Studios/Soundboard/readme.md

 - Stable
 - Likely has older features, but they are known to work and are
 - Matches release
+- All optimizations/simple features will eventually be brought to this branch.

 ### Dev
 - Likely isn't stable or will crash
 - Typically has major, app breaking, bugs
 - Has the newest features, but likely has broken or incomplete implementations.
-- Combinds all the other branches.
+- Combines all the other branches.
 Has both jack AND interception.

 ### Interception
 - Based off of main
-- Includes an implemenation of interception, allowing you to use a second keyboard to control soundboard.
+- Includes an implementation of interception, allowing you to use a second keyboard to control soundboard.
+- Very limited implementation, little to no automatic setup.

 ### Jack Audio
 - Based off of main